 The rapporteur's draft report was presented to the TRAN committee on 23 January 2018.
 Overall, the rapporteur supported the Commission proposal aiming to foster a level playing field, improve enforcement and to reduce the administrative burden.
-He insisted on the need to allow drivers to return home once a month, clarifying the definition of 'home'.
+He insisted on the need to allow drivers to return home once a month.
 He supported the ban on regular weekly rest in the cabin, but proposed a derogation to this rule, provided the rest was taken in dedicated certified parking areas and with adequate conditions.
-To enhance enforcement, he underlined the importance of better use of digital tools and proposed to make smart tachographs mandatory in international transport earlier than proposed in the regulation.
-Members generally welcomed the draft report and raised issues concerning the definition of returning home, the need for proper parking areas, the enforcement of rules and the extension of provisions to light commercial vehicles (less than 3.5 t).
-In total 494 amendments were tabled.
+Members generally welcomed the draft report, and raised issues concerning the need for proper parking areas, the enforcement of rules and the extension of provisions to light commercial vehicles (less than 3.5 t).

 The associated Committee on Employment and Social Affairs (EMPL) adopted its opinion on 25 April 2018.
 The EMPL rapporteur (Georges Bach, EPP, Luxembourg) insisted on the need to improve working conditions.
-He highlighted the need to reinforce cooperation between national authorities and control bodies, to enhance application and enforcement of the rules.
-The rapporteur supported a ban on regular weekly rest taken in the cabin and reiterated the need to secure financing for parking areas with sanitary facilities and adequate accommodation.
+He supported a ban on regular weekly rest taken in the cabin and reiterated the need to secure financing for parking areas with sanitary facilities and adequate accommodation.

-On 4 June 2018, the TRAN committee organised an exceptional meeting to put to the vote the draft report and its amendments.
-In total, 11 compromise amendments were adopted, including compromise 5A dealing with rest in the driver's cabin.
-It extended the ban on rest in a truck cabin to reduced weekly rest of less than 45 hours and, in parallel, included a derogation from this rule, provided rest in the cabin is taken in secure parking areas equipped with a list of facilities such as toilets, showers and security features.
+On 4 June 2018, the TRAN committee put the draft report and its amendments to the vote.
+The resulting report extended the ban on rest in a truck cabin to reduced weekly rest of less than 45 hours and, in parallel, included a derogation from this rule, provided rest in the cabin is taken in secure parking areas equipped with adequate facilities.
 TRAN Members voted for the mandatory return home of a driver by the end of each period of three consecutive weeks, and brought forward significantly the introduction of tachographs.
 The TRAN committee adopted the report by 33 votes in favour, and 14 against, with 1 abstention, as well as the decision to enter into negotiations with the Council and Commission.
 However, during the plenary session of June 2018, in accordance with Rule 69c(3) of Parliament's rules of procedure, the mandate was announced in plenary and subsequently challenged.
 On 14 June 2018, a vote took place in which Members rejected the TRAN committee's mandate to launch negotiations.
 This was the first time since the new procedure under Rule 69c came into force (January 2017) that the plenary had rejected a committee mandate.